by-KK/game_find_the_number/README.md

-Game to find a secret number.
+Console game to find a secret number.